Maceris/Ikala-Plugins/README.md

 * `Ikala-Item` - An extensible item plugin.
 * `Random` - Provides random generation utilities.
 * `TestPlugins` - An assortment of plugins for unit testing the Plugin Management system.
+* `RPG-GUI` - A Graphical User Interface relating to RPGs.

 ## Creating your own